The 20-Annex Package Nobody Tells You About

 Reading Time: 7 minutes

-It was one document inside a dossier that can run to 20 supporting annexes.
+It was one document inside a dossier that runs to 20 supporting annexes.

 The notification form opens the door.
 The annexes decide whether the shipment gets through it.